thomasbenjamin95/behaviorCloning/README.md

 understanding for the neural network to learn things.
 For example, here is an image that has then been flipped:
 The first picture is the original picture and the second picture is flipped one.
   After the collection process, i had 60,000 above samples.
-I then preprocessed this data by using
+I then preprocessed this data by using</p>